-94. The Community's association arrangements concern at the present time seventeen African States and Madagascar, all associated under the Yaoundé Convention, certain Commonwealth countries whose economic structure and production are comparable with those of the AASM, and several countries or territories outside Europe which are not independent.
+94. The Community's association arrangements concern at the present time seventeen African States and Madagascar, all associated under the Yaoundé Convention, certain Commonwealth countries

-A new member of the Community would

-be required to maintain with the developing countries relations identical with those now maintained with them by the Six.
+A new member of the Community would be required to maintain with the developing countries relations identical with those now maintained with them by the Six.
 Conversely, the associated developing countries would have to accord any new member the same treatment as they already accord the Six.

-In 1962 it was envisaged that the nonindependent Commonwealth overseas countries should be associated on the same terms as the non-independent associated overseas countries or territories.
-Correspondingly, those independent Commonwealth countries whose structure and production are comparable with those of the AASM1 would qualify for association with the enlarged Community.
+In 1962 it was envisaged that the non-independent Commonwealth overseas countries should be associated on the same terms as the non-independent associated overseas countries or territories.
+Correspondingly those independent Commonwealth1 countries whose structure and production are comparable with those of the AASM would qualify for association with the enlarged Community.